Balasundararao/d_sco_collection/README.md

-my work has basic sample examples of following technologies:
+examples work has basic sample examples of following technologies:

  angularjs